cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 The owner address corresponds to Alice (`val1` in the keyring)

-## Mitigating Front-running with Vote Extensions Steps
+## Mitigating Front-running with Vote Extensions

-To initiate the process, we introduce new types within the `abci/types.go` file.
-Carefully consider the specific requirements for each type, bearing in mind that we utilise our own mempool for transaction ordering.
+In this section, we will discuss the steps to mitigate front-running using vote extensions.
+We will introduce new types within the `abci/types.go` file.
+These types will be used to handle the process of preparing proposals, processing proposals, and handling vote extensions.

+### Implementing Structs for Vote Extensions

+First, copy the following structs into the `abci/types.go` file during `part-1` of the tutorial and each of these structs serves a specific purpose in the process of mitigating front-running using vote extensions:

 ```go
 package abci